 This rubric can help students understand “Option 5” expectations as they conduct the deliberative dialogue.

-Tools for Assessing the Role Play, Deliberation and Your Own Option
+Assessment Tools for the Role Play, Deliberation, and Your Own Option

 Here are some ideas for alternatives to a traditional role play.